Privacy Policy

 The AMC has collected or now collects or receives personal information for the following purposes:

-2. to oversee workplace-based assessment of IMGs;
+c. to oversee workplace based assessment of IMGs

-6. managing committees, accreditation assessments and examinations;
+g. managing committees, accreditation assessments and monitoring, and examinations

-7. payment of fees and charges;
+h. payment of fees and charges

-9. engagement of contractors and consultants;
+j. engagement of contractors and consultants

-11. arranging AMC-related travel;
+l. arranging AMC-related travel

-14. in the case of standardised patients participating in clinical examinations, the AMC will receive and collect opinions from candidates for that examination on the health or medical condition of the standardised patients for the purpose of recording the performance of the candidates, and assessing that performance, and for other purposes ancillary to the clinical examination including training, preparing case studies, and calibrating the examination.
-This may include occasions when the AMC is involved in examinations of persons not AMC candidates for other health regulation organisations;
+o. in the case of standardised patients participating in clinical examinations, the AMC will receive and collect opinions from candidates for that examination on the health or medical condition of the standardised patients for the purpose of recording the performance of the candidates, and assessing that performance, and for other purposes ancillary to the clinical examination including training, preparing case studies, and calibrating the examination.
+This may include occasions when the AMC is involved in examinations of persons not AMC candidates for other health regulation organisations

-17. other purposes directly or indirectly associated with the carrying out of the AMC’s activities.
+s. other purposes directly or indirectly associated with the carrying out of the AMC’s activities.

 Use of personal information